 “I grew up in the suburbs of Richmond, VA taking full advantage of city life, playing little league sports,” he says.
 “Football and baseball were my favorites.
 But, I also spent a lot of time on my grandparents’ farm in Louisa County in central Virginia.
 So of the kids that I grew up with, I was one of the few that knew how to milk a cow and what it means to grow your own food!”

-That diverse background makes it easy for Mr. Payne to relate to the many different students at R-MA in his position as a Cadet Life Supervisor.
+That diverse background makes it easy for Mr. Payne to relate to the many different students at R-MA in his position as the Night Officer-in-Charge.
 He also finds the role to be a natural continuation of his family life.
 “I am the oldest of three children, so I grew up looking out for them--especially my sister since I am 11 years older than her,” he says.

 Mr. Payne has taught Computer Applications, Comparative Religions and Social Psychology at R-MA.
 He is currently the pastor of a small church in Rappahannock County right outside of Front Royal.
 Some of his personal hobbies include reading and playing board games, especially chess and checkers.
 He is also an avid movie fan, his favorites being the Star Wars series and vampire movies.